Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Extended Related Work

 \textbf{Transfer learning} uses large datasets to learn useful feature representations that can be fine-tuned for downstream tasks~\citep{kolesnikov2020big, devlin2018bert}.
 Transfer learning techniques for text applications typically pre-train on large corpora of unlabeled data~\citep{devlin2018bert, brown2020language, radford2019language}, while common applications of transfer learning to computer vision pre-train on both large supervised datasets such as ImageNet~\citep{ILSVRC15} and large unsupervised or weakly-supervised datasets~\citep{he2019momentum, chen2020simple, radford2021learning}.
 Pre-trained embeddings have also been used as data point descriptors for kNN search algorithms to improve model performance, interpretability, and robustness~\citep{papernot2018deep, khandelwal2019generalization}.
 We view our work as complementary to these approaches, presenting another mechanism for using pre-trained networks.

 \textbf{Foundation models} offer a new interface for the transfer learning setting: when it is impossible to fine-tune the original models~\citep{Bommasani21FM}.
-In this setting, the foundation models can still be used either by direct prompting~\citep{lester2021power, brown2020language}, or by using embeddings~\citep{neelakantan2022text}.
-Adapters are a promising technique for using these foundation models~\citep{houlsby2019parameter}.
-Since we can only access the final embeddings of some foundation models, we focus on adapters over the final layer in this work---which are equivalent to linear probes~\citep{alain2016understanding}.
+In this setting, the foundation models can still be used either by direct prompting~\citep{lester2021power, brown2020language}, or by using embeddings~\citep{neelakantan2022text}. \cite{wang-etal-2021-want-reduce} prompts FMs to produce pseudolabels, providing a complementary way to use FMs in weak supervision.
+In contrast, our work focuses on using FM embeddings.
+Since we can only access the final embeddings of some foundation models, we focus on adapters~\citep{houlsby2019parameter} over the final layer in this work---which are equivalent to linear probes~\citep{alain2016understanding}.

 \textbf{Semi-supervised and few-shot learning} approaches aim to learn good models for downstream tasks given a few labeled examples.
 Semi-supervised approaches like label propagation~\cite{iscen2019label} start from a few labeled examples and iteratively fine-tune representations on progressively larger datasets, while few-shot learning approaches such as meta-learning and metric learning aim to build networks that can be directly trained with a few labels~\cite{snell2017prototypical}.
 Our work is inspired by these approaches for expanding signal from a subset of the data to the entire dataset using FM representations, but we do not assume that our labeling sources are perfect, and we do not tune the representation.